 Mexico City, Vancouver, and Philadelphia stand out because their public windows run from opening day to the final.
 That gives neutral fans a longer runway for watch parties and public events.
 Longer windows also improve the value of a city stay.

-Dallas and Houston also look strong because both sit in key U.S. host markets with heavy match traffic.
+Dallas and Houston also look strong because both sit in key U.S. host cities with heavy match traffic.
 Yet their public event rhythm is still shaped by specific matchday planning.
-The broader World Cup 2026 travel planning guide helps connect those festival windows with airport and hotel choices.
+The broader World Cup 2026 travel planning coverage helps connect those festival windows with airport and hotel choices.

 What to expect before you go